PayPal And Venmo Taxes: What To Expect This Tax Season

 Checkout with smart phone in coffee shop

 It depends.
 Whether you’ll be taxed for sending and receiving money on a P2P platform depends on the type of transaction.
 The IRS has explicitly stated that personal transactions between friends or family are not taxable income.
 However, receiving substantial amounts of money or using P2P platforms in exchange for goods or services may affect your tax return.
-As of 2023, the IRS will require payment platforms to issue Form 1099-K for 200 transactions that total $20,000 or more.
+As of 2025, under the provisions of the One Big Beautiful Bill (OBBB), the IRS will require payment platforms to issue Form 1099-K for 200 transactions that total $20,000 or more.

 How do payment platforms know if transactions are personal or business?